pyhys/minimalmodbus/docs/usage.rst

     print instrument.get_pv() # print temperature

-More on the usage of MinimalModbus is found on http://minimalmodbus.sourceforge.net/usage.html
+More on the usage of MinimalModbus is found in :ref:`detailedusage`.

 Default values